Clara C. Munson

-Clara Cynthia Munson (June 16, 1861 – October 19, 1938) was an American politician who served as mayor of Warrenton, Oregon and was the first woman elected mayor in Oregon during the 20th century.
+Clara Cynthia Munson (June 16, 1861 – October 19, 1938) was an American politician who served as mayor of Warrenton, Oregon, and was the first woman elected mayor in Oregon during the 20th century.
 Her term lasted one year (1913–14) before she was succeeded by George Schmitz.

 Biography

-Clara Cynthia Munson was born on June 16, 1861 in Oysterville, Washington.
+Clara Cynthia Munson was born on June 16, 1861, in Oysterville, Washington.
 Her father, Joel W. Munson, serviced the lighthouse at Cape Disappointment on the Washington side of the Columbia River near present-day Ilwaco.
 Munson witnessed the Industry crash on the Columbia River bar which resulted in the deaths of 17 of the ship's crew.
 Munson was unable to rescue the doomed seamen because the lighthouse was not equipped with a lifesaving boat.
 Later Munson worked at Point Adams Light.
-Clara Munson attended St. Helens Hall in Portland, Oregon and graduated in 1880.
+Clara Munson attended St. Helens Hall in Portland, Oregon, and graduated in 1880.
 Munson was an active member of the Daughters of Rebekah.

 In 1900, Munson was involved in two cases before the Clatsop County Circuit Court, one in which she was the plaintiff against bartender James M. Gillette and the other in which Munson was the defendant being sued by Susan B. Henderson.
 The Henderson case was over a debt allegedly owed to Henderson by Byron Kimball, whose estate was being administered by Munson.
 According to Henderson, she applied to Munson for wages owed, but the request was denied.
 The jury returned a sealed verdict in favor of the plaintiff awarding Henderson $1,200 of the $2,500 she had sought.

-In the May 18, 1904 edition of The Daily Astorian, Munson was described as "The Astorian's west side correspondent".
+In the May 18, 1904, edition of The Daily Astorian, Munson was described as "The Astorian's west side correspondent".
 In April 1908, she began her career in public service, temporarily acting as Warrenton's postmaster while Mrs. Denver, the town's regular postmaster, was on vacation.

 Munson was nominated by the Citizens Ticket for Mayor of Warrenton during the town's 1912 municipal elections.
 Her opponent was J. W. Detrich, who was nominated as an independent candidate.
 Munson was the first woman to win elected office in Oregon following the state's suffrage law taking effect.
 One-third of the electorate during the Warrenton municipal elections were women.
 Munson took office on January 2, 1913.
 After Munson's victory she began to be erroneously labeled as the first woman elected mayor in Oregon by sources including The Oregonian, the East Oregonian and The Daily Astorian.
-However, Alice E. Burns was elected mayor of Florence, Oregon in 1895, part of an all-female ticket that won election to five lcal offices but all of whom were prevented from taking office because of state law preventing women from holding elected office.
-The Oregonian reported on December 20, 1912 that congratulatory telegrams were sent to Munson from as far as New York.
+However, Alice E. Burns was elected mayor of Florence, Oregon, in 1895, part of an all-female ticket that won election to five local offices but all of whom were prevented from taking office because of state law preventing women from holding elected office.
+The Oregonian reported on December 20, 1912, that congratulatory telegrams were sent to Munson from as far as New York.
 In addition to serving as mayor, Munson served as the school clerk for her district and was Warrenton's deputy postmaster.